Understanding Low Level Search Options

 Set the Custom Parameter Name to q to match the default value in the Search Bar’s Keywords Parameter Name setting.
 The matching parameter ensures that the user’s keywords, entered into the search bar, are applied to the Custom Filter widget.
 If a custom value is set in the Keywords Parameter Name of the Search Bar, use that instead of q.

 If you’re following the example here to search liferay-0, search for dynamic in the search bar.
-You’ll see results like this:
+The result looks like this:

 Example of results from low level search.